Alliance Defending Freedom

-The Alliance Defending Freedom (ADF), formerly the Alliance Defense Fund, is an American 501(c)3 nonprofit conservative Christian legal advocacy group.
-It works to expand Christian religious practices within public schools and in government, and is most known for its stance on outlawing abortion, opposing same-sex marriage and other LGBTQ rights, transgender rights, and anti-discrimination laws.
-As of 2025, ADF has played a role in at least 74 Supreme Court decisions and directly represented 15 parties in Supreme Court wins.
+The Alliance Defending Freedom (ADF), formerly the Alliance Defense Fund, is an American 501(c)(3) nonprofit conservative Christian legal advocacy group.
+It works to expand Christian religious practices within public schools and in government.
 ADF is headquartered in Scottsdale, Arizona, with branch offices in several locations including Washington, D.C., and New York.
 Its international subsidiary, Alliance Defending Freedom International, with headquarters in Vienna, Austria, operates in over 100 countries.